 Garlic Baby Potatoes also matches well and incredibly quick and easy to make.

-We'd love to hear from you and what you thought of our spicy tandoori drumsticks recipe.
+We'd love to hear from you and what you thought of our spicy tandoori chicken recipe.
 Did you make any changes or add some other goodies?
 Let us know in the comments below.
 Thanks for reading and happy cooking!

-Spicy Tandoori Chicken Drumsticks
+Spicy Tandoori Chicken

 Tandoori Chicken is a wonderful baked or grilled recipe using a homemade spice mix.
 Full of flavor and great for a dinner or to serve at a party!